This post goes out to my fellow curly-haired fam, anyone lucky enough to style someone else’s curly hair, or anyone who is interested.

 And while everyone’s hair is unique like its owner, here are some universal curl hair rules and essentials that I have discovered over the years.

 Tip #2: Learn How to Use Said Comb: Never start from the top.
 Work your way from the bottom in short downstrokes, moving on to the top.
 It’s more like raking than brushing– dragging the comb over the hair.
-Tangles are just dead hairs that have fallen out but not off your head.
-The average person loses 100-125 hairs a day, so don’t stress.
+Tangles are just dead hairs that have fallen out, but not off your head.
+The average person loses 100-125 hairs a day, so don’t stress about hair loss, too much.
 Think of it as raking the comb over your hair vs. brushing it through.
 The only time I ever brush brush my hair is if I’m straightening it, OR if I’m about to wash it.
 Only brush your hair before washing, never after.
 Try not to brush your hair when it is wet, for it is more fragile.
 Though I do recommend gently combing it in the shower to distribute product evenly (see tip #4 picture).

 Tip #3 : Find Several Products That Work for You: Traditional shampoos will strip curly hair of what it needs.
-Find multiple products and techniques that work well for your hair, and rotate them out.
+If you have curly hair, look for products that are sulfate-free.
+Find multiple products that work well for your hair, and rotate them out.
 Although we all love routine, hair follicles don’t.
 Product build-up and clogged follicles are serious bad news causing hair loss.
 Even if it is every month or so, rotate the products in your routine.
 Try alternatives like not using shampoo at all, conditioning your hair dry BEFORE getting into the shower (dry conditioning), or washing you hair with apple cider vinegar and baking soda like our pal Carina.
-Here is me trying my new favorite alternative: dry conditioning.
+Here is me trying my new favorite alternative: dry conditioning (applying conditioner on dry hair, pre-shower).

 Tip #4: Rethink Your Shower: We have been conditioned (ha!) to believe that we need to wash our hair everyday.
 Some people do, I’ll give you that.
 But, for the most part, everyone could stand to wash their hair less.
 People are always shocked when tell them I don’t wash my hair super regularly.
 It’s not that I don’t take a shower on the reg, I do– especially after working out.
 But, it takes me so long to deal with my hair when I do wash it, I can’t even imagine doing the whole rigmarole daily– it would eat my life.
 Instead, when you are in the shower, just rinse around your hairline all around your head (the part that gets actually gets sweaty) and make friends with dry shampoo.
 And although there is nothing more soothing than a hot bath/shower, super-hot water is terrible for your hair.
 Turn the water temperature down when rinsing products out.
 Regardless of whether you condition your hair in or out of the shower, make it one of the first things you do in the shower.
 Apply conditioner, put it in a hair clip to get it off your face (or use a shower cap) and then rinse later in your shower.
 Bonus tip: rinse your hair as the second to last thing you do in the shower, so that you can rinse it, clip your hair back again, and let it drip dry(er) while you are still in the shower.